ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the volumes of a circle and the square inscribing it is `pi/4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
-- Make a function that determines if a two-dimensional point falls within the the unit circle.
+- Make a function `in_circle(x)` that determines if a two-dimensional point falls within the the unit circle.
 That is, find if a two-dimensional point has distance `<1` from the origin `(0,0)`.
+Use your function to find whether the point `(1,1)` lies within the unit circle centered at the origin.

 *** =hint
--
+- Use your previous function `distance` to test if the distance between the point and `(0,0)` is less than 1!

 *** =pre_exercise_code
 ```{python}